 8 differences between hydraulic motors and hydraulic pumps

-1. The hydraulic pump is a conversion device that converts the mechanical energy of an electric motor into hydraulic energy.
-It outputs a flow rate and a pressure.
-It is expected that the volumetric efficiency is high.
+The hydraulic pump is a conversion device that transforms the mechanical energy of an electric motor into hydraulic energy.

-The hydraulic motor is a conversion device that converts the pressure energy of the liquid into mechanical energy, and outputs torque and speed.
-It is hoped that the mechanical efficiency is high.
+The hydraulic motor is a conversion device that converts the pressure energy of the fluid into mechanical energy, outputting torque and speed.
+It is designed to have a high mechanical efficiency.

-Therefore, the hydraulic pump is an energy device, and the hydraulic motor is an actuator.
+As a result, the hydraulic pump is considered an energy device, while the hydraulic motor is considered an actuator.

-4. The volumetric efficiency of hydraulic motors is lower than that of hydraulic pumps.
+The volumetric efficiency of hydraulic motors is lower compared to that of hydraulic pumps.

-5. Generally, the working speed of the hydraulic pump is relatively high, while the output speed of the hydraulic motor is low.
+Typically, the working speed of hydraulic pumps is relatively high, while the output speed of hydraulic motors is low.

-6. In addition, the gear pump has a large oil suction port and a small oil discharge port; while the gear hydraulic motor has the same suction and oil discharge port size.
+Moreover, gear pumps have a large oil suction port and a small oil discharge port, whereas gear hydraulic motors have equal-sized suction and discharge ports.

-8. The vane of the vane pump must be installed diagonally, while the vane of the vane motor is installed radially.
+The vane of a vane pump must be installed diagonally, while the vane of a vane motor is installed radially.

-The blades of the vane motor rely on the swallow spring at the root to press it against the surface of the stator, while the blades of the vane pump rely on the pressure oil and centrifugal force on the surface of the stator to press the blade.
+The blades of the vane motor are pressed against the surface of the stator with the help of a swallow spring at the root, while the blades of the vane pump are pressed against the surface of the stator with the help of pressure oil and centrifugal force.